Elected Official? Create newsletters in minutes, not hours.

 🏖️ Redondo Roundup

-Catalina Avenue is officially funded.
+Catalina Avenue engineering is officially funded.
 North Redondo's first weekly farmers market debuts this Wednesday.
 Springfest, Earth Day, and the harbor cleanup all wrapped up in the same few days, and Fire Service Day is already on the calendar for next month.
 A lot happened this week.
 Most of it happened because neighbors decided to make it happen.

 If anything in here sparked a question or something you want to share, hit reply.
 I read every message.